Rhaphidophora hayi is an exotic plant that has a unique climbing pattern. It is sure to amaze your mind with its easy-to-care guide.

 Rhaphidophora hayi is a great indoor plant if you are up for the challenge.

-Be it decorative or air-purifying qualities, it is always aesthetically a treat to your eyes to grow one of these cuties.
+Be it decorative or air-purifying qualities, and it is always aesthetically a treat to your eyes to grow one of these cuties.